intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/POST/Devices (MPPT) request.md

 [/devices/dataset/mppt](http:/api.endpoints.sundaya.cloud.goog/devices/dataset/mppt)

-The example shows data collected at a BTS site with 2 EPSolar MPPT Charge Controllers ('IT6415AD-01-001' and 'IT6415AD-01-002').
+The dataset example below shows data collected at a BTS site with 2 EPSolar MPPT Charge Controllers ('IT6415AD-01-001' and 'IT6415AD-01-002').

 It shows two data samples for each MPPT Controller taken 10 seconds apart (IT6415AD-01-001 at **15:00.06** and IT6415AD-01-002 at **15:00.07**).

 A site can have any number of MPPT controllers, and each controller can have any number of PV strings or Loads.

-In this example:
+In this example each MPPT controller has :

-- Each MPPT controller has 2 PV strings, and 2 Loads.
+- 2 PV strings as shown by the data arrays in `pv.volts` and `pv.amps`.

-- Load 1 is the VSAT system and Load 2 is the BTS.
+- 2 Loads as shown by `load.volts` / `load.amps`: Load 1 is the VSAT system and Load 2 is the BTS.

 Presently upto 4 PV strings per controller are supported.
 In future each string will have its own dedicated controller.

-The size of each MPPT dataset is 367 bytes including whitespace, or 248 bytes if JSON.stringify is used to strip whitespace.
+The size of each MPPT dataset is 367 bytes including whitespace, or 248 bytes if whitespace is stripped (by using JSON.stringify)..

 ```